Phillezi/CatClash/README.md

 - [License](#license)

 ## Description
-Cat Crashers is a multiplayer game developed as part of the HI1038 "Projektkurs inom data- och nätverksteknik" course.
+Cat Clash is a multiplayer game developed as part of the HI1038 "Projektkurs inom data- och nätverksteknik" course.
 The game revolves around adorable cats crashing into each other, and it is built using the SDL2 library in the C programming language.

 ## Features
 - Multiplayer functionality: Play with your friends and crash into each other's cats.